 Is all of this any kind of excuse for being blinkered, if your job is, say, that of a journalist?
 A journalist should be helping people to understand the world as it is.
 What has happened to formerly credible name brand media outlets?
 Is there any hope of righting that ship?

-I had my own journey on this with respect to being one of the first — and still, one of the few — in my social circle to openly discuss the lab-leak hypothesis.
+I had my own journey on this with respect to being one of the first (and at this writing, one of the few) in my social circle to openly discuss the lab-leak hypothesis.

 The Lab Leak Hypothesis